LIUFGUI/simpleNanoFoam/README.md

 which is the world's most advanced open source pore-scale numerical simulator based on OpenFOAM founded at the Institute of GeoEnergy Engineering at Heriot-Watt University in 2019 by Dr Julien Maes and Dr Hannah Menke.

-For more information, feel free to contact Fugui Liu (liufgui@s.upc.edu.cn)
+For further information, please contact Fugui Liu (liufgui@s.upc.edu.cn)